 The dating world is full of different opportunities, so why keep sticking with the same thing?
 If you usually meet guys through a specific dating app, then why not try another one?
 Better yet – how about expanding further?
 You could give a dating website a shot (which is typically more in-depth and advanced), you could hire a professional match-maker (I’d say finding love is a pretty good investment to make!) or you could give something like speed-dating a go for a bit of fun.
 Change is a good thing.
 Don’t just stick to just what you know.
 Push a little more out of your comfort zone and have fun with it all again.

-Which leads me onto another thing.
-Try diversifying in terms of who you date!
+This leads me onto another thing… Try diversifying in terms of who you date!
 Don’t just keep going for the same kind of guys, then wonder why they’re all just the same.
 Date someone who’s maybe not quite your type, but intriguing.
 Date someone with a different background, a different outlook, a different vibe.
 You won’t know if there’s potential until you give someone a proper chance so put yourself out there more!

 Another fundamental error?
 Not allowing things to get to the actual date stage.
 You might find you’re chatting to people online but you lose motivation so let things fizzle out before you’ve even had the chance to see if there’s a spark in person.
 If this sounds familiar – your first goal has to be to up your dates per month.
 Don’t worry about first date nerves, if you feel them – it’s actually a good sign.
 But get yourself out there a little more and you should find, it’s an enjoyable process that helps you to stay motivated when dating.